Richard Cohn

 Richard Cohn (born 1955) is a music theorist and Battell Professor of Music Theory at Yale.
 He was previously chair of the department of music at the University of Chicago.

-Early in his career, he specialized in the music of Béla Bartók, but more recently has written about Neo-Riemannian theory, metric dissonance, equal divisions of the octave, and chromatic harmony.
-In 1994, he won the Society for Music Theory's Outstanding Publication Award for his article, "Transpositional Combination of Beat-Class Sets in Steve Reich’s Phase-Shifting Music," and he won it again in 1997 for "Maximally Smooth Cycles, Hexatonic Systems, and the Analysis of Late-Romantic Triadic Progressions."
+Early in his career, he focused on Béla Bartók's music and more recently on Neo-Riemannian theory, metric dissonance, equal divisions of the octave, and chromatic harmony.
+In 1994, he won the Society for Music Theory's Outstanding Publication Award for his article, "Transpositional Combination of Beat-Class Sets in Steve Reich's Phase-Shifting Music".
+In 1997, he won it for "Maximally Smooth Cycles, Hexatonic Systems, and the Analysis of Late-Romantic Triadic Progressions".

-Cohn was the founding editor (2004–14) of Oxford Studies in Music Theory, and is the current editor of Journal of Music Theory.
+Cohn was the founding editor (2004–14) of Oxford Studies in Music Theory and is the current editor of Journal of Music Theory.
 He is the author of Audacious Euphony: Chromatic Harmony and the Triad's Second Nature (Oxford, 2012).